-If you’re using 41 gallons or less of hot water daily, a tankless hot water heater can be 24%-34% more energy efficient than storage tank water heaters.
-If you use more hot water (like 86 gallons a day), they can be 8%-14% more energy efficient.
+If you’re using 41 gallons or less of hot water daily, a tankless hot water heater can be 24 to 34 percent more energy efficient than storage tank water heaters.
+If you use more hot water (like 86 gallons a day), they can be eight to 14 percent more energy efficient.
 Plus, life expectancy is typically more than 20 years with a tankless water heater.

 Advantages of a Tankless Water Heater

 Where a regular hot water heater is constantly heating and storing water, tankless hot water heaters heat water on demand.
 This means there is no hot water sitting idly in a tank and losing heat.
 Some tankless water heaters are controlled via a thermostat, giving you more flexibility to vary output temperature.

-Some that hold 40-60 gallons can be 60 inches tall and 24 inches wide.
+Some that hold 40 to 60 gallons can be 60 inches tall and 24 inches wide.
 Compare that to a tankless water heater that’s roughly the size of a large computer, and you can see why these bad boys are so popular in homes with little free space.

 These tankless hot water heaters are rated by the maximum temperature rise possible at a given flow rate.
-You’ll need to figure out how many hot water devices you intend to use at any one time (ie: running the washer and shower at the same time) and add up the flow rate (in gallons per minute).
+You’ll need to figure out how many hot water devices you intend to use at any one time (i.e., running the washer and shower at the same time) and add up the flow rate (in gallons per minute).
 You’ll want to shoot for this desired flow rate when looking for the best tankless water heater.
-To cut down on the flow-rate, you can invest in low-flow water fixtures.
+To cut down on the flow rate, you can invest in low-flow water fixtures.

 Calculating Temperature Rise

-You’ll want to shoot for 100-115 degrees Fahrenheit for your water to be heated.
-If your groundwater temperature is 60 degrees and you want your shower at 110 degrees, that’s going to be a 50-degree rise.
+You’ll want to shoot for 100 to 120 degrees Fahrenheit for your water to be heated.
+If your groundwater temperature is 53 degrees and you want your shower at 118 degrees, that’s going to be a 65-degree rise.